 - Don’t skip any of the ingredients.
 I know that you need quite a few ingredients that you may not find in traditional grocery stores.
 But every single ingredient is important to make the cig kofte taste delicious, so I highly recommend getting everything from a Middle Eastern grocery store or online.
 The ingredients are staples in Turkish cuisine so you should be able to find them.

-- Knead thoroughly.
+- Knead thoroughly to soften the bulgur wheat.
 Especially after adding the tomatoes, you want to take your time to knead your bulgur mixture.
-Everything needs to be combined very well to make the cig kofte taste great!
+Everything needs to be combined very well and kneaded thoroughly to make the cig kofte taste great and soft so it is enjoyable!

 - Make a big batch and store the rest in your refrigerator.
 Since making cig kofte requires a decent amount of manual labor, I like to make a big batch so I have some in the refrigerator for the rest of the week.
 I then enjoy them in wraps, as part of a big lunch salad, or as part of a mezze platter.